 When users report bugs, verify the behavior reported.
 Remember always to be kind with your feedback.

-Did the user made a mistake in the code they put in the Steps to reproduce issue’s section?
+Did the user make a mistake in the code they put in the Steps to Reproduce issue section?
 We often see user errors reported as bugs.

 Did the user assume an unexpected behavior?
 Ensure that the related documentation is clear.
 If not, the issue is useful to help us improve documentation.

 Is there a minimal reproducer?
 If not, ask the reporter to reduce the complexity to help pinpoint the issue.

 Is the issue a consequence of a misconfigured environment?

 If it seems to be a real bug, does the behaviour still exist in the most recent release or the development branch?

 Reproduce the bug, or if you do not have a suitable infrastructure, ask other contributors to reproduce the bug.